humbapa/jspass/README.md

 # JSPass

-A chrome extension to generate random passwords using PBKDF2 with a master password and the domain name.
+A chrome extension to generate random passwords using PBKDF2 with a master password and a domain name.
 Like this, each site has a unique password but you only have to remember one.

 [Get it from Chrome Web Store](https://chrome.google.com/webstore/detail/jspass/hbofdeafjgfikkakjdgmlfojabijcdan)